smeup/jariko/docs/symboltable_serialization.md

 You can think about the follow calls stack: PGM1 -> PGM2 -> PGMi and as you can guess, PGMi is the current execution program.

 ## MemorySlice
-This object tell us that the SymbolTable and its own persistence are different things.
+This object tells us that the SymbolTable and its own persistence are different things.
 The MemorySlice is nothing of more complex than an association between the SymbolTable instance and the MemorySliceId.
 MemorySliceId is identified just by following properties:
  * Program